syedhisham/bxtrack-issue-tracker-client/README.md

 # Issue Tracker Frontend

 A modern, responsive frontend application for a mini issue tracking system built with Next.js.
 This application provides an intuitive user interface for managing issues, with features including authentication, issue creation, filtering, pagination, and real-time updates.
+Additionally, it includes bonus features for comment management and notification systems to enhance collaboration and activity tracking.

 ## Tech Stack